Sore throat causes

 - has a fever for no apparent reason.

-Also see the GP if you’re not sure about your child’s symptoms, but you think he might have a throat infection.
+Also see the GP if you’re not sure or are concerned about your child’s symptoms.

 Sore throat treatment